 What About Photos of Other People?

 A model release (also known as a liability waiver) is a form of legal release that has to be signed by the human subject(s) of your photographs.
 It permits you to both use and publishes those photos.
-A model release is not necessary for most of the photographs due to legal protections under freedom of speech rights.
+A model release is not necessary for most of the photographs due to the legal protections under freedom of speech rights.

 However, it is required to publish photos whereby personal or privacy rights could risk being infringed upon.
 In most instances, this is where someone is recognizable, and, therefore, you need their permission to use their appearance in your photo.